Hiring in product is broken, and those hypothetical product questions you get asked in interviews are just the tip of the iceberg.

 Unfortunately, in this situation, the interviewer is more likely to play heuristic bingo (a term I’ve created that describes when we let our bias control our decisions).

 Heuristic bingo is a good thing when deciding where you want to eat for lunch, but when it comes to hiring, it leads to disastrous consequences.
-The interview process becomes less about skills, experience and know-how and more about what we expect people to look and sound.
+The interview process becomes less about skills, experience and know-how and more about what we expect people to look and sound like.

 If that person says something novel, it is discounted.
 This is particularly insidious in product management because most of the work is contextual, and a best practice at Facebook may (actually, probably) mean absolutely nothing at your company.